release-engineering/exodus-lambda/docs/deploy.rst

 ``aws cloudformation deploy``.

 - Parameters
-    - env
+    - env:
         The environment in which to deploy functions.
         Available values: dev, stage, prod
         Default: dev
-    - project
+    - project:
         The project name under which the resources are created.
         Default: exodus

-Additionally, an `Origin Access Identity`_ is created for use with `Amazon CloudFront`_ distributions.
+    - oai:
+        The origin access identity ID associated with the environment.

 **Note**: The AWS region in which these resources are created is defined by local configuration or environment variables.
 See: `AWS Config`_.